apache/paimon/docs/content/maintenance/manage-tags.md

 **Step 3: Automatic deletion of tags**

-You can configure `'tag.num-retained-max'` to delete tags automatically.
+You can configure `'tag.num-retained-max'` or `tag.default-time-retained` to delete tags automatically.

 Example, configure table to create a tag at 0:10 every day, with a maximum retention time of 3 months: